****THIS IS A SPOILER FREE REVIEW!!! THIS REVIEW CONTAINS ZERO SPOILERS!!!****

 Cinematographer Ben Richardson makes the most of the glorious setting and delivers crisp visuals highlighting the contrasting colors of the wintery mountains.
 Richardson's striking visuals combined with Nick Cave and Warren Ellis' soundtrack make for a mesmerizing film going experience.

 As someone who has felt the biting sting of grief, Wind River resonated deeply with me.
 As someone with an intimate connection to the Native American community, my kindred relationship to the film was further enhanced by Sheridan's respectful but brutally honest assessment of the state of Indian life in America that was both depressing and infuriating.
-The fact that Native American women are the only group of people in the United States for whom they do not keep statistics regarding missing persons is one of the more incredible statistics you can find.
-It is also all the evidence you need to understand that Native people in America are continually de-humanized by many Americans and the U.S. government.
+The fact that Native American women are the only group of people in the United States for whom they do not keep statistics regarding missing persons is one of the more incredible statistics you can find…or not find in this case.
+It is also all the evidence you need to understand that Native people in America have been for dehumanized for centuries by many Americans and the U.S. government, and continue to be to this day.

 In conclusion, Wind River is a terrific film that boasts an Oscar worthy performance by Jeremy Renner and and equally impressive script from Taylor Sheridan.
 Wind River was very captivating but at times difficult to watch, but regardless of how emotionally wrenching the film could be, it was always honest and insightful about humanity and the malevolent world we inhabit.
 I highly recommend you spend your hard earned money and go see Wind River in the theaters.
 The lessons it imparts are ones we all desperately need to learn.